 2 Anthony Avenue, SHS # 11

 How Can a Family Adjust an Adoption Assistance Agreement?

 21. Can adoptive parents ask to change an adoption assistance agreement?

 An adoptive parent can request a change in the adoption assistance agreement any time there are changes in the child’s needs or family’s circumstances.
 Parents must make request in writing and must document need, using forms supplied by the Department at the time of request.
-Requests should be made to Susan Harris (contact information in question 20 above).
+Requests should be made to Jean Carson or Michelle O'Ryan (contact information in question 20 above).

 22. What steps does a family go through to appeal an adoption assistance decision in Maine?

 If an adoptive family diagrees with a Departmental decision (not including across the board rate changes) that affects their subsidy, they may appeal the decision by requesting an administrative hearing.
 Maine adoption assistance workers are responsible for making individuals interested in adopting with assistance aware of their rights to appeal Department decisions.